-Alyssa D. Metcalfe was born in the early 1960s in the Inwood section of New York City, which sits at the northern tip of Manhattan.
+Alyssa D. Metcalfe was born in the early 1960s in the Washington Heights section of New York City.
 At the time, the area was mostly low to middle income, with a large population of immigrants from European and Latin Countries.

 She and her older sister were raised by her British father, American mother, and German maternal grandmother, who conveniently lived right across the street.
 Her father was a jazz pianist who played in a band on a Cunard cruise ship that toured the Caribbean Islands.